The Destruction of Pompeii and Herculaneum

-The Destruction of Pompeii and Herculaneum is a large 1822 painting by English artist John Martin of the eruption of Mount Vesuvius in 79 AD.
+The Destruction of Pompeii and Herculaneum is a large 1822 painting of the eruption of Mount Vesuvius in 79 AD by English artist John Martin.
 It follows the pattern set by his previous successful painting, Belshazzar's Feast, which was another depiction of a dramatic scene from history delivered from an esoteric point of view.
 The work appeared to be lost from the Tate Gallery storerooms soon after it was damaged by the 1928 Thames flood.
 However, it was rediscovered in 1973 and subsequently restored in 2011.

 The painting

 Martin was (unusually) commissioned to paint the subject by Richard Greville, 1st Duke of Buckingham and Chandos, who paid 800 guineas.
-The painting is a monumental canvas 5 feet 3 inches by 8 feet 2 inches which depicts a view from Stabiae across the Bay of Naples towards the doomed cities of Pompeii and Herculaneum during the eruption of Vesuvius in AD 79.
+The painting is a monumental canvas 5 feet 3 inches by 8 feet 2 inches which depicts a view from Stabiae across the Bay of Naples towards the doomed cities of Pompeii and Herculaneum during the eruption of Vesuvius in 79 AD.
 The background is dominated by the apocalyptic scene of the erupting volcano, which casts a red light over the rest of the painting.
 Some buildings excavated at Pompeii, including the Temple of Jupiter and the amphitheatre, are visible in the middle distance.
 In the foreground are tiny figures of the fleeing citizens, including the dying Pliny the Elder.
 Martin relied on the recently published Pompeiana (1819) by William Gell and John Peter Gandy for background information on the Roman town, and on Edwin Atherstone's 1821 epic poem The Last Days of Herculaneum, published with Pliny the Younger's letters to Tacitus on the eruption.